-I’m getting excited for bear hunting.
-It is one of my favorite hunts… Wait, they’re all my favorite right?!
+I’m getting excited about bear hunting.
+It is one of my favorite hunts… Wait, they’re all my favorites right?!
 I love hunting, and I love the outdoors.
-With anticipation of the upcoming season I want to share one the MANY memorable encounters I’ve had with bears in the woods.
+With the anticipation of the upcoming season, I want to share one of the MANY memorable encounters I’ve had with bears in the woods.
 What experiences have you had & what’s on your list this year?

-The first day at our hunting spot we saw three bears!
+On the first day at our hunting spot, we saw three bears!
 That day I learned we had very little time to judge the crossing bears and less time for me to raise my gun to make a shot.
 I would have to be quick because there was such a small window of opportunity where the bears were crossing.
 I decided to keep my rifle on my shooting sticks and close to my shoulder so I would be ready for a shot.
-We sat and we sat.
+We sat, and we sat.

 We hunted that thick brushy area for several days.
 It felt like months.
 We saw lots of bears.
 Some smaller than my dog and some as big as a car.
 I was fascinated watching their mannerisms and demeanor.
 Studying them is part of what I love about hunting.